 In the MetricSpace_ZF we show how a single (ordered loop valued) pseudometric defines a uniformity.
 In this theory we extend this to the situation where we have an arbitrary collection of pseudometrics, all defined on the the same set \(X\) and valued in an ordered loop \(L\).
-Since real numbers form an ordered loop all the results proven in this theory are true for the standard real-valued pseudometrics.
+Since real numbers form an ordered loop all results proven in this theory are true for the standard real-valued pseudometrics.

 Suppose \(\mathcal{M}\) is a collection of (an ordered loop valued) pseudometrics on \(X\), i.e. \(d:X\times X\rightarrow L^+\) is a pseudometric for every \(d\in \mathcal{M}\).
 Then, for each \(d\in \mathcal{M}\) the sets \(\{ d^{-1}(\{c\in L^+: c\leq b\}): b \in L_+ \}\) form a fundamental system of entourages (see MetricSpace_ZF).

 The next two definitions describe the way a common fundamental system of entourages for \(\mathcal{M}\) is constructed.
 First we take finite subset \(M\) of \(\mathcal{M}\).
 Then we choose \(f:M\rightarrow L_+\).
 This way for each \(d\in M\) the value \(f(d)\) is a positive element of \(L\) and \(\{d^{-1}(\{c\in L^+: c\leq f(d)\}): d\in M\}\) is a finite collection of subsets of \(X\times X\).
-Then we take intersections of such finite collections as \(M\) varies over \(\mathcal{M}\) and \(f\) varies over all possible function mapping \(M\) to \(L_+\).
+Then we take intersections of such finite collections as \(M\) varies over \(\mathcal{M}\) and \(f\) varies over all possible functions mapping \(M\) to \(L_+\).
 To simplify notation for this construction we split it into two steps.
 In the first step we define a collection of finite intersections resulting from choosing a finite set of pseudometrics \(M\), \(f:M\rightarrow L_+\) and varying the selector function \(f\) over the space of functions mapping \(M\) to the set of positive elements of \(L\).

 definition